ellite/Wallos/README.md

 - Logo Search: Wallos can search the web for the logo of your subscriptions if you don't have them available for upload.
 - Mobile view: Wallos on the go.
 - Statistics: Another perspective into your spendings.
+- Notifications:  Get notified by email of an upcoming payment.

 ## Getting Started